nczappia/starcoder2/README.md

 # Fine-tuning

 Here, we showcase how you can fine-tune StarCoder2 models.
+For more fine-tuning resources you can check [StarCoder's GitHub repository](https://github.com/bigcode-project/starcoder) and [SantaCoder-Finetuning](https://github.com/loubnabnl/santacoder-finetuning).

 ## Setup